Stable cohomology of congruence subgroups: Recollections

+We also consider the pro-(finite group) $\SL_n(\bZ_p) := \{\SL_n(\bZ/p^r)\}_r$, whose cohomology we call the continuous cohomology of $\SL_n(\bZ_p)$.
+Taking the limit of this pro-(finite group) gives the usual group $\SL_n(\bZ_p)$ with the topology induced from the $p$-adic topology on $\bZ_p$, and the pro-group plays for us the role of this topological group: working with the pro-object allows us to form the ``classifying pro-space'' $\{B\SL_n(\bZ/p^r)\}_r$, which should be thought of as an implementation of the classifying space of the group $\SL_n(\bZ_p)$ which takes into account the topology.

-be the cohomology of this pro-group.
-By the main theorem of \cite{CEStability} these groups enjoy homological stability with respect to $n$, and (hence) the outer action of the pro-(finite group) $\SL_n(\bZ_p) := \{\SL_n(\bZ/p^r)\}_r$ on these groups is trivial in the stable range.
-Taking colimits of the Leray--Hochschild--Serre spectral sequences of the \eqref{eq:Extension} gives a spectral sequence
+By the main theorem of \cite{CEStability} the completed cohomology groups enjoy homological stability with respect to $n$, and (hence) the outer action of the pro-(finite group) $ \{\SL_n(\bZ/p^r)\}_r$ on these groups is trivial in the stable range.
+This also follows from slightly more recent work of Iwasa \cite[Theorem 1.3]{Iwasa}.
+We write

+for the stable completed cohomology.
+We may identify it with the cohomology of the pro-space

+the homotopy colimit formed in pro-spaces.
+Generally speaking (homotopy) limits and colimits in pro-spaces are not formed object-wise, and so this should not be confused with the pro-space $\{\hocolim_{n \to \infty} B\SL_n(\bZ, p^r)\}_r$, which will play no role.
+For background on the homotopy theory of pro-spaces see \cite[Section 2 and Appendices]{ArtinMazur} and \cite{IsaksenPro}.